My AccountTwo-step Login

 2FA QR Code

-Scanning this code with an authenticator app will enable the app to generate rotating six-digit tokens that you can use to verify your identity, like this one generated by Authy:
+Scanning this code with an authenticator app will enable the app to generate rotating six-digit tokens that you can use to verify your identity, like this one generated by Bitwarden Authenticator:

-As an alternative to Authy, Bitwarden offers a built-in authenticator for premium users, including members of paid organizations (families, teams, or enterprise).
+As an alternative, Bitwarden Password Manager offers a built-in authenticator for premium users, including members of paid organizations (Families, Teams, or Enterprise).

 Two-step Login using Bitwarden